tytydraco/yessleep/out/Something_was_stolen_and_I_dont_know_what_it_was.md

 “You should be careful,” he said after a minute.
 “Certain men.
 Certain evil men would do all kinds of things to a tipsy girl if they got the chance.”

-He stared into his wineglass, still swirling it furiously.
+He stared into his wine glass, still swirling it furiously.
 Finally, he took a drink.

 “Sometimes even good men do the wrong thing,” he added.
 “I’m sure you know all about that, though.
 I’m sure the boys in your class have taken their shots.”
 He took a long breath in and finished his glass.
 “But you.
 I can tell you’re a good girl.
 I bet those boys beg and beg for it, and you just keep telling them no.”

-“I think I should go,” I said quietly.
+“I think I should go,” I said quietly, my body starting to tense.
 “I told my mom I’d–”

 “Your mother will be fine,” he said, topping off his glass and adding a splash more to mine.
 “It would be a shame if you didn’t finish your drink.
 And your food isn’t even here yet.”